-Are you interested in enhancing your resume?
-Differentiating yourself from others graduating in your field?
+Are you interested in enhancing your resume, to differentiate yourself from others graduating in your field?

 Educational Foundations (10 credits):